kubeflow/community/proposals/1026-kubeflow-agentic-platform/README.md

 4. Add identity, failure, replay, security, and compatibility fixtures.
 5. Add the capability to a locked topology/pack profile only after component-owner approval.

-## Graduation
+## Initial acceptance

-Graduation requires a reviewed contract and implementation plan, a locked Trainer reference path, conformance evidence for each claimed topology and capability pack, and release qualification.
-The detailed gates are in [conformance.md](conformance.md).
+Initial acceptance requires a reviewed contract and implementation plan, a locked Trainer reference path, and Standalone Training core conformance evidence.
+The criteria are in [conformance.md](conformance.md); later extension-profile graduation rules will be defined separately.

 ## Open decisions